yuhaoxu99/ECGMultitasks-Benchmark/README.md

 For `ECG-FM` environment please refer the link [ECG-FM](https://github.com/bowang-lab/ECG-FM) and [fairseq-signals](https://github.com/Jwoo5/fairseq-signals).

 ## 🚀Quick Start
-In `scripts` file we provide the shell script and change the `--task_name` to start evluating.
+In `scripts` file we provide the shell scripts and change the `--task_name` to start evluating.